SNAP Benefits in New Jersey: How to Apply and Qualify

 SNAP Income Limits and Benefit Amounts in New Jersey

-To qualify for SNAP, your household's gross monthly income must generally be at or below 185% of the federal poverty level.
-If you meet this income test, your final benefit is calculated based on your net income and expenses.
+To qualify for SNAP benefits in New Jersey, your household's gross monthly income must fall below a certain limit, typically 185% of the federal poverty level.
+Your final benefit is then calculated based on your net income but will not exceed the federal maximum allotment.

-• Each additional person: Add $830 to income limit, add $220 to maximum benefit.
+• For each additional person: Add $830 to the income limit and $220 to the maximum benefit.

 Eligibility Criteria for SNAP in New Jersey

-• Residency Requirements: You must live in New Jersey and apply for benefits in the county where you reside.
+• Residency Requirements: You must live in New Jersey and apply for benefits through the social services agency in your county of residence.

-• Work Requirements: Most adults must register for work and accept suitable employment, with additional rules for able-bodied adults without dependents.
+• Work Requirements: Most adults aged 16-59 must register for work and accept suitable employment, with specific rules for able-bodied adults without dependents.

-• Special Conditions: Different rules for income, resources, and work requirements may apply to seniors, people with disabilities, and college students.
+• Special Conditions: Different rules regarding work requirements and resource limits may apply if your household includes seniors, people with disabilities, or college students.

 Download Benny app to save on groceries